Add authentication to your Hasura application

 4. Customize user access token extra claims

-Using Logto's Custom JWT feature, customize the logic to add extra claims to the JWT-format user access token.
+Using Logto's custom token claims feature, customize the logic to add extra claims to the user access token.

 Customize the getCustomJwtClaims